ucsb-cs148-s21/t7-local-network-file-transfer/README.md

 ## Prerequisites ##
 - Two devices connected to the same router.
-- One of the two devices must be a computer running Linux, Windows, or Mac to serve as the "host".
+- One of the two devices must be a computer running Linux, Windows, or Mac to serve as the "Host".
-- The "host" computer must have port 2402 open.
+- The "Host" computer must have port 2402 open.
-### "host" computer software requirements
+### "Host" computer software requirements
 - python3.
 To install python, follow the instructions here. https://www.python.org/downloads/
 - virtualenv.
 Install after installing python. https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/
 - git